nasa/cumulus-orca/tasks/dr_copy_files_to_archive/README.md

 <a name="deployment-validation"></a>
 ### Deployment Validation
 ```
-1. Upload the files in /tasks/testfiles/ to the test glacier bucket.
-    It may take overnight for the files to be moved to Glacier.
-2. Once the files are in Glacier, run the request_files lambda to restore them.
-    You can use the test event in /tasks/request_files/test/testevents/RestoreTestFiles.json
-    The restore may take up to 5 hours.
-3. When the restore completes, the ObjectRestore:Post event should trigger the
-    dr_copy_files_to_archive lambda.
-You can also test it using the
-    test events in /tasks/dr_copy_files_to_archive/test/testevents.
-You
+    You can test using the test events in /tasks/dr_copy_files_to_archive/test/testevents.
-    can view the logs in Cloud Watch for /aws/lambda/dr_copy_files_to_archive
+    You can view the logs in Cloud Watch for /aws/lambda/dr_copy_files_to_archive
 ```
 <a name="pydoc"></a>
 ## pydoc dr_copy_files_to_archive